teacherhogg/robot-docs/content/en/robot-coder-features.md

       bg-blue-300: true
   - id: 2
     description:
-      - Open Source means that all of the hardware and software being used is freely available and all technical aspects are published and known.
+      - Open Source means that all of the software being used is freely available and all technical aspects of the hardware and software are published and known.
       - While there are many commercially made products for teaching students about Coding, Robotics, and Electronics, the potential for learning relevant skills is hugely reduced while the cost is higher.
-      - Generally, even trouble shooting an open-source products is in itself a valuable learning opportunity.
+      - Generally, even troubleshooting an open-source products is in itself a valuable learning opportunity.
 In contrast, trying to fix problems in a commercial system is simply spending time trying to get the product working so the actual learning can happen.
       - While commercial products might be somewhat easier to get up and running, Robot Coders has been made as straightforward as possible.
 Again, the learning you and your students undertake to get setup is valuable in and of itself and will likely be useful in other contexts.
     subtitle: Freely Available and Widely Applicable
     title: Open Source